manell0/MileStone-3-Book-Review/README.md

 ### Design Features

-Each page on the website has a consistent responsive navigation system through simple links.
-As the site is only on two pages and some pop up (Modal), no navigation bar is needed.
+Each page on the website has a consistent, responsive navigation system through a navigation bar on the top of the site.

-#### Home Page and the Game Page

-The home and game pages have the same structure in terms of appearance.

 ### Existing Features

 #### The website consists of two pages with associated Modal for both pages (index.html and game.html).

-- ### Start Page (index.html):
+- ### Start Page:
-  - Link on top of the start page to info **Info About The Game** (Modal).
+  - Links on top of the Home page is the same across the whole site.
-    - Here you can see information about the game.
-You can also see your best result (if you previously played in the same browser, using local storage o save values) as well as links to the game and back to the home page.

   - At the top in the center of the page you have a fancy image/logo.
     - The image is clickable and you get to the info page (Modal).
     - Link at the bottom of the start page to the game **Start Memory Game**.